Basetsana Kumalo shares some wisdom on educating children about Covid-19

 “They know and believe what we say.
 May I implore us to be mindful of what we say to them and how we communicate with them about Covid-19.

-Bassie added that with parents being mindful of what they say to their children, what was also important was giving them the necessary tools to protect themselves and show care for others in the face of the virus.
+Bassie added that it was also important for parents to give kids necessary tools to protect themselves and show care for others in the face of the virus.

 “Let’s give them tools on how to protect themselves and be conscious caring citizens.
 Causing mayhem and panic is not constructive but brings them more anxiety and unnecessary angst.”